 One of the benefits of residing and working in Texas is the absence of a state income tax.
 Consequently, only federal income taxes apply to your salary in this state.
 Additionally, it is important to mention that no cities within Texas enforce any local income tax.

-To better understand how your earnings break down after deductions, many employees and employers rely on payroll tools such as a paystub generator to view clear paycheck summaries and withholding details.
+To better understand how your earnings break down after deductions, many employees and employers rely on payroll tools such as a pay stub generator to view clear paycheck summaries and withholding details.

 The amount you receive in your paychecks each year may not align with your hourly wage or annual salary because your employer deducts taxes from your earnings.
 Both you and your employer are obligated to contribute 6.2% of your earnings for Social Security taxes and 1.45% for Medicare taxes, which are collectively known as FICA taxes.
+The Social Security tax applies to the first $176,100 of wages in 2026.
+Earnings above this threshold are not subject to the 6.2% Social Security tax.

-If you live in Texas and you make $58,146.00 a year (we’ve made some assumptions with this annual salary), then after tax you will have about $48,900.86 per year ($4,075.07 per month) available to spend on anything you want or need (i.e. net pay).
-Your average tax rate is 15.85% and your marginal tax rate is 24.22%.
-That includes: round 7.80% for Federal Income Tax — $4,534.00 About 0.00% for State Income Tax — $0.00 round 6.20% for Social Security — $3,606.05 And finally, about 1.45% from Medicare —$843.12.
+If you live in Texas and you make $58,146.00 a year (we’ve made some assumptions ), then after tax, you will have about $48,900.86 per year ($4,075.07 per month) available to spend on anything you want or need.
+Your average tax rate is 15.85%, and your marginal tax rate is 22%.

 | Year | Texas Taxable Base Wage |